-The measure developer must answer an important question during the digital PRO-PM development process: For which providers is the patient outcome a signal of the quality of care?
-Attribution is used in quality measurement to assign accountability for a patient's outcomes to the accountable entity being assessed by the measure; in other words, the model assigns specific patients to the specific parties being measured (e.g. a clinician, group of clinicians, facility, or accountable care organizations [ACOs] and health plans).
-An attribution model is a set of rules that defines the accountable unit for a patient's healthcare outcomes.
-It may utilize, for example, patient attestation of who their provider is or analyses of claims data.
-Attribution models are needed for PRO-PMs because patients may acquire healthcare related to the measured outcome from multiple providers serving various payers; an attribution model specifies how patients will be assigned to providers when the measure is implemented to ensure that providers' measure scores will reliably reflect patients the measured providers cared for and outcomes the providers had the ability to influence.
-NQF's Attribution: Principles and Approaches Report provides an Attribution Model Selection Guide as a useful resource for determining the appropriate model selection.
+The measure developer must answer an important question during the digital PRO-PM development process: Which provider types and organizations are responsible for the patient outcomes?
+Attribution is used in quality measurement to assign accountability for a patient's outcomes to the accountable entity being assessed by the measure; in other words, the model assigns specific patients to the specific parties being measured (e.g. a clinician, group of clinicians, facility, or accountable care organizations [ACOs] and health plans).15 An attribution model is a set of rules that defines the accountable unit for a patient's healthcare outcomes.
+It may utilize, for example, a patient's attestation of who their provider is or analyses of claims data.
+Attribution models are needed for PRO-PMs because patients may acquire healthcare related to the measured outcome from multiple providers serving various payers; an attribution model specifies how patients will be assigned to providers when the measure is implemented to ensure that providers' measure scores will reliably reflect patients whom the measured providers cared for and outcomes the providers had the ability to influence.15 NQF's Attribution: Principles and Approaches Report includes the Attribution Model Selection Guide, a useful resource for determining the appropriate model selection.
 The NQF report on Attribution for Critical Illness and Injury offers additional guidance on geographic/population-based attribution models.

-During this task, measure developers should engage pertinent advisory stakeholders to discuss effects on accountable entities.
+During this task, measure developers should engage the stakeholder advisory group to discuss effects on accountable entities.
 This will help clarify the connection between the PRO-PM data and the accountable entity's performance.